Contributed by Hannah Jenina

 We mainly visited the West Coast Division of Sabah.
 It occupies the northwest part of the state and consists of different districts, namely Ranau, Kota Belud, Kota Kinabalu, Penampang, Papar and Tuaran.

-Here’s how we travelled the Malaysian Borneo for five days with only ₱13,700.
+How we explored Sabah for five days with only ₱13,700

 We booked a round-trip promo flight with Air Asia amounting to ₱3,216.70 one month prior to our holiday.
 We were lucky to get cheap tickets.
 The flight is about two-hours long from the Philippines.